-On May 16, 2024, we received a notice (the "Second Letter") from the Staff of Nasdaq indicating that the bid price of our common stock had closed below \$1.00 per share for 31 consecutive business days and, as a result, we were not in compliance with Nasdaq Listing Rule 5550(a)(2), which sets forth the minimum bid price requirement for continued listing on the Nasdaq Capital Market.
-The Second Letter from Nasdaq had no immediate effect on the listing of our common stock on Nasdaq.
-Pursuant to Nasdaq Listing Rule 5810(c)(3)(A), we were afforded a 180-calendar day grace period, or until November 12, 2024, to regain compliance with the bid price requirement.
-Compliance can be achieved by evidencing a closing bid price of at least \$1.00 per share for a minimum of ten consecutive business days (but generally not more than 20 consecutive business days) during the 180-calendar day grace period.
+On May 16, 2024, we received a notice (the "Second Letter") from the Staff indicating that the bid price of our common stock had closed below \$1.00 per share for 30 consecutive business days and, as a result, we were not in compliance with Nasdaq Listing Rule 5550(a)(2), which sets forth the minimum bid price requirement for continued listing on The Nasdaq Capital Market (the "Bid Price Rule").
+Pursuant to Nasdaq Listing Rule 5810(c)(3)(A), we were afforded a 180-calendar day grace period, or until November 12, 2024, to evidence compliance with the Bid Price Rule, which necessitates a closing bid price of at least \$1.00 per share for a minimum of ten consecutive business days by November 12, 2024.
+Accordingly, we do not expect to evidence compliance with the Bid Price Rule by November 12, 2024, and the bid price deficiency will thereafter serve as an additional basis for delisting from Nasdaq.
+We addressed our plan to regain compliance with the Bid Price Rule at our hearing before the Panel on October 29, 2024.